SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 .. note::

-    This will not change the values of preexisting configuration nodes if they are already present so this method can be called regardless of whether or not the server already has a previous version of your configuration.
+    This will not change the values of preexisting configuration nodes if they are already present, so this method can be called regardless of whether or not the server already has a previous version of your configuration.